apigee/apijam/Module-1/Labs/Lab 1/README.md

 During the course of this lab, the sample HTTP service we will expose as an API endpoint, is the Hipster Products service located at [http://cloud.hipster.s.apigee.com/products](http://cloud.hipster.s.apigee.com/products).
 First, we are going to design and create an OpenAPI specification for the different resource endpoints, i.e. /products and /products/{productId}.

 1. Go to [https://apigee.com/edge](https://apigee.com/edge) and log in.
-This is the Edge management UI.
+This is the Apigee management UI.

 2. Select **Develop → Specs** in the side navigation menu